An Easy Way to Unclog a Toilet With Baking Soda & Vinegar

 7. Snake the toilet

 A toilet auger is a flexible cable with a cranking handle and a spring-like head.
-It is 3 to 6 feet long and is therefore able to unclog toilets by removing clogs that are either in the toilet trap or in the drain pipe.
+It is 3 to 6 feet long and can unclog toilets by removing clogs in the toilet trap or drain pipe.

 Unlike a plunger, an auger hooks and pulls out toilet clogs or breaks them down into smaller pieces which will easily flow down the drain.

-A toilet auger is not as simple to use as a plunger or baking soda and vinegar.
+A toilet auger is not as simple as a plunger or baking soda and vinegar.
 For a complete guide on how to use a toilet auger, please check out this post.

-I have also written a guide on how to unclog a toilet when nothing works.
-If that is where you are I suggest you read the post here.
+I have also written a guide on unclogging a toilet when nothing works.
+If that is where you are, I suggest you read the post here.

 8. Call In a Plumber

-Sometimes despite your best effort, a toilet will just not unclog.
-At this point the only logical thing to do is to call in a professional plumber.
+Sometimes despite your best effort, a toilet will not unclog.
+Now, the only logical thing to do is to call a professional plumber.
 Plumbers are experts in their fields and will therefore know what to do.

 The only thing about plumbers is that they are not cheap.
 Depending on what’s clogging your toilet, a plumber will ask for upward of 100 dollars to unclog it.
 Sometimes this figure can go up to 800 dollars if you have serious issues with your drainpipe.

 Drano’s active agents are bleach and caustic.
-These 2 substances reacts exothermically, meaning heat is emitted.
-If Drano therefore sits in the toilet trap for long emitting this heat, the toilet will start to expand and ultimately crack.
+These 2 substances react exothermically, meaning heat is emitted.
+If Drano sits in the toilet trap for long, emitting this heat, the toilet will start to expand and ultimately crack.

-Flushing a toilet with acid in it is also very risk.
-Remember we always add acid to water but not water to acid.
+Flushing a toilet with acid in it is also very risky.
+Remember, we always add acid to water but not water to acid.
 Doing the opposite could lead to an explosion.

 If you need to pour anything in your toilet to unclog it, enzyme-based toilet drain cleaners are your best bet.
 They are safer to use and not harsh on the environment.